8Ginette8/gbif.range/README.md

 ### Range function

 *get_range()* estimates species ranges based on occurrence data (GBIF or not) and bioregions.
 It first deletes outliers from the observation dataset and then creates a polygon (convex hull) with a user specified buffer around all the observations of one bioregion.
-If there there is only one observation in a bioregion, a buffer around this point will be created.
+If there is only one observation in a bioregion, a buffer around this point will be created.
 If all points in a bioregion are on a line, the function will also create a buffer around these points, however, the buffer size increases with the number of points in the line.
 More details to come...

 ###  Additonal functions